Raising The Minimum Wage By $1 May Prevent Thousands Of Suicides, Study Shows

 The researchers found that 26,000 deaths could have been prevented following the 2009 peak in unemployment during the last recession had the minimum wage been $2 higher.

-The report focused on less educated adults because that group is more likely to earn the minimum wage.
+The report focused on less-educated adults because that group is more likely to earn the minimum wage.
 That group is also at a higher risk of depression and suicide, says Kaufman.
 Raising the minimum wage did not seem to affect whether college graduates would die by suicide.

-A working paper published by the National Bureau of Economic Research in April 2019, estimated that raising the minimum wage and the Earned Income Tax Credit by 10% each could prevent 1,230 people from dying by suicide each year.
+A working paper published by the National Bureau of Economic Research in April 2019 estimated that raising the minimum wage and the earned income tax credit by 10% each could prevent 1,230 people from dying by suicide each year.

 What's new about the study led by Kaufman, says Tsai, is its discovery that the wage hikes lower the suicide rates more when unemployment is high.

 These papers are part of a surge in interest in the link between health and the minimum wage, he says.
-Of around 30 studies linking the raises to a range of better health outcomes, Tsai estimates that most were published in the last five years.
+Of around 30 studies linking the raises to a range of better health outcomes, Tsai estimates that most were published in the past five years.

 Tsai also researches how economic opportunity affects health.
 He is a senior author on a study, published in JAMA Internal Medicine, that found opioid overdoses increased by 85% in counties five years after an automotive plant closed.

-"In a lot of areas around the country we're seeing that the American dream is really not panning out for a lot of people," he says.
+"In a lot of areas around the country, we're seeing that the American dream is really not panning out for a lot of people," he says.

 To figure out whether the minimum wage was related to suicide rates, Kaufman and his coauthors looked at both numbers, by state, for every month between 1990 to 2015.
-They ran the numbers through a mathematical model which showed, on average, that for every $1 increase in the minimum wage, the suicide rate lowered by somewhere between 3.5% to 6%.
+They ran the numbers through a mathematical model which showed, on average, that for every $1 increase in the minimum wage, the suicide rate lowered by somewhere from 3.5% to 6%.
 When they added unemployment rates into the model, they found that the effect of each $1 increase appeared to be greater when more people were out of work.

 Because the study looked at state-level data and not at individuals, "it is not able to show why the wage hike appeared to reduce suicide rates," Kaufman said via email.

-But without knowing exactly why, there isn't enough evidence to justify raising the minimum wage, says Aparna Mathur, an economist at the conservative American Enterprise Institute.
+Without knowing exactly why, there isn't enough evidence to justify raising the minimum wage, says Aparna Mathur, an economist at the conservative American Enterprise Institute.

-"On the face of it I think the idea makes sense," she says, but "the analysis is at such an aggregate level that we don't understand what the link is."
+"On the face of it, I think the idea makes sense," she says, but "the analysis is at such an aggregate level that we don't understand what the link is."

-The study also needs more detailed data before it can rule out the potential impact of programs like the Supplemental Nutrition Assistance Benefits, or food stamps, which she says could possibly help protect against suicide.
-(Kaufman says his study controls for the effect of another low income program, Aid to Families with Dependent Children/Temporary Assistance for Needy Families.)
+The study also needs more detailed data before it can rule out the potential impact of programs like the Supplemental Nutrition Assistance Program, or food stamps, which she says could possibly help protect against suicide.
+(Kaufman says his study controls for the effect of another low-income program, Aid to Families with Dependent Children/Temporary Assistance for Needy Families.)

-Focusing the study on suicide may also mask other impacts that are less harmful but still serious, Mathur says.
+Focusing the study on suicide may mask other impacts that are less harmful but still serious, Mathur says.
 Minimum wage hikes could cause an employer to cut someone's job or hold off on hiring new staff.
-In that case, "they may not be committing suicide but they still could be worse off [economically]," she says.
+In that case, "they may not be committing suicide, but they still could be worse off [economically]," she says.

 In the absence of a direct answer to why there is a relationship between increasing the minimum wage and lower suicide rates, Kaufman is planning future work to see whether depression, a risk factor for suicide, also decreases with wage hikes.

-"There's a lot of information that we would like to have to fill in the gaps," but the data they do have suggests raising the minimum wage could be an intervention to prevent suicides, says Kaufman.
+"There's a lot of information that we would like to have to fill in the gaps," but the data they do have suggest raising the minimum wage could be an intervention to prevent suicides, says Kaufman.

 The study brings up other questions about how raising the minimum wage might affect mental health, says Tsai.
 He speculated that suicide attempts, which occur 20 to 30 times for every completed suicide, may also be found to decrease with higher minimum wages.
 Similarly, higher wages could help parents create more economic stability for their children.
-This, in turn, make them less likely to face adverse childhood events, such as intimate partner violence and child abuse, which can harm their physical and mental health as adults.
+This, in turn, makes them less likely to face adverse childhood events, such as intimate partner violence and child abuse, which can harm their physical and mental health as adults.

 Graison Dangor is a journalist in Brooklyn.